Ziko225/task-list/README.md

-# Task list
+# task/to-do list
-*Hello world!
-This is my first project of "task list"*
+*Project is a simple example of to do list in vanilla JavaScript.*
 #### Demo page:
 https://ziko225.github.io/task-list/
 ![page intro](./img/intro.jpg)